Work with Delta Lake table history

 Retrieve Delta table history

-You can retrieve information on the operations, user, timestamp, and so on for each write to a Delta table
+You can retrieve information including the operations, user, and timestamp for each write to a Delta table by running the history

 command.
 The operations are returned in reverse chronological order.
-By default table history is retained for 30 days.

 For Spark SQL syntax details, see DESCRIBE HISTORY.